 Next year, the joint venture of ZF and e.GO Mobile plans to complete the homologation of the e.GO Moove in the vehicle classes M2 (People Mover) and N1 (freight transport).
 In the second quarter of 2020, the new assembly plant in Aachen is also to go into operation, and around 250 e.GO Movers from series production will also be delivered in 2020.
 According to an accompanying press release, the production of more than 2,000 units is already planned for 2021.

 The cargo version of the commercial electric vehicle, with its low-floor concept and cubic design, is expected to score particularly well with commercial operators.
 The manufacturer promises “an above-average interior size and very good accessibility”.
 Like the first representative of the Mover family, the People Mover, the Cargo version can also be equipped with a fuel cell range extender on request.
-To remember: the People Mover, which was unveiled in 2018, has nine seats and six standing places and should be able to drive for up to ten hours in the city centre (without the range extender).
+The People Mover that was unveiled in 2018 has nine seats and six standing places, and should be able to drive for up to ten hours in the city centre (without the range extender).

 This applies to both the passenger conveyor and cargo variants: the platform will be approved for highly automated driving.
 The current e.GO Mover, which was initially driven purely manually, can be scaled up to autonomy level 4, according to the press release.